cgomesu/website/_posts/2021-07-18-diy-tasmota-bme280.md

   [![ESP-01 top](/assets/posts/2021-07-18-diy-tasmota-bme280/esp-01-top.png){:.PostImage}](/assets/posts/2021-07-18-diy-tasmota-bme280/esp-01-top.png)

 - 01x [USB to ESP-01 adapter](https://www.amazon.com/s?k=USB+to+ESP-01): Look for the ones that have **exposed pins** (see figure below) and preferably, that make use of the Silicon Labs [CP2104](https://www.silabs.com/documents/public/data-sheets/cp2104.pdf) (or [CP2102](https://www.silabs.com/documents/public/data-sheets/CP2102-9.pdf)) chip.
-More often than not, however, the adapters will make use of a cheaper and less well-documented chip--namely, a [CH340](https://www.mpja.com/download/35227cpdata.pdf) variation--which might actually work just as well.
+More often than not, however, the adapters will make use of a cheaper and less well-documented chip--namely, a [CH340](https://www.mpja.com/download/35227cpdata.pdf) variation--which might actually work just as well but I have never used them for this same project.

   [![USB to ESP-01 CP2104 adapter 01](/assets/posts/2021-07-18-diy-tasmota-bme280/usb-to-esp01-cp2104-adapter-01.jpg){:.PostImage}](/assets/posts/2021-07-18-diy-tasmota-bme280/usb-to-esp01-cp2104-adapter-01.jpg)

   [![USB to ESP-01 CP2104 adapter 02](/assets/posts/2021-07-18-diy-tasmota-bme280/usb-to-esp01-cp2104-adapter-02.jpg){:.PostImage}](/assets/posts/2021-07-18-diy-tasmota-bme280/usb-to-esp01-cp2104-adapter-02.jpg)

-  Notice how the exposed male pins are mapped to the female pins in your own adapter.
+  Notice how the exposed male pins are mapped onto the female pins in your own adapter.
 This is fundamental to figuring out how to put the module into *flash mode* and later on, how to connect the ESP-01 module to the BME280 module.
 The advantage of having exposed pins is that no soldering job is required to interface with the ESP-01 module.
+There are many other options for interfacing and powering an ESP-01 module via USB connections and some provide even cheaper solutions than the one shown here but be prepared to spend time soldering multiple components then.

 - 01x [GY-BME280 module](https://www.amazon.com/s?k=GY-BME280): You can always [buy just the BME280 sensor itself](https://www.alibaba.com/trade/search?SearchText=bme280) and wire it on your own but it's *much* easier to buy a module that contains it instead.
 The one I used is the one shown in the figures below.
 More likely than not, you will need to solder the headers to the board (see below).
 As before, these modules are very cheap, so I recommend to buy multiples.